jfrimmel/talks-and-sources/README.md

 ## Concurrency/SIMD/Optimization
 - [Rust at speed - building a fast concurrent database](https://youtu.be/s19G6n0UjsM) by Jon Gjengset
-- [QCon Sen Francisco 2019: Parsing JSON Really Quickly: Lessons Learned](https://youtu.be/wlvKAT7SZIQ) (_simdjson_) by Daniel Lemire.
+- [QCon San Francisco 2019: Parsing JSON Really Quickly: Lessons Learned](https://youtu.be/wlvKAT7SZIQ) (_simdjson_) by Daniel Lemire.
 Also see [the paper](https://arxiv.org/pdf/1902.08318.pdf) on that topic.

 ## Rust